k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 #### Question 20: Invoke a Flow for Multiple Instances

-Given a Broadway flow that executes some business logic per one instance (for example, customer ID), is it possible to run this flow for several instances?
+Given that a Broadway flow executes business logic (for example, customer ID) on one instance, can this flow be run for several instances?
 If yes - how?

 \- A:  It is not possible.

-\- B:  Via the Fabric Studio by providing a single customer ID for each run.
+\- B:  Via the Fabric Studio by providing one customer ID for each run.

 \- C:  Using a BATCH command for a given list of instances (list of customers ID).